running-on-sunshine/hidden-joys/README.md

     *Hint Requirement Message*

-* **Submission confirmation**
+* **Confirmation of successful submission (yay!)**

   After the user submits the form, they are directed to a screen thanking them for their submission.
-They are also given an id to include with their item so whoever finds the item can report that they found it.
+They are also given an id to include with their item, so whomever finds the item can report that they found it.

     <!-- ![Thank you message to confirm that the Add New Item form has been submitted successfully](/frontend/public/assets/submission-successful-screen-mobile.png) -->

      ![Thank you message to confirm that the Add New Item form has been submitted successfully](/frontend/public/assets/submission-successful-screen-desktop.jpg)

+---

 ### USERS CAN SEARCH FOR HIDDEN ITEMS